isaaxh/capitalizer/README.md

 - I can chain built-in js string methods to make the code concise and I can avoid using temporary variables.
 - I can use .trim() on any string to trim out white spaces from the start and end of the string.
-- I can use substring(i) to get string excluding a char which can be specified by i in this example.
+- I can use substring(start, end) to get string excluding a part of the string.

 ## ScreenShots